bmhayward/Transcode/README.md

 ```
 where the `Movies`, `TV Shows`, `Extras` or `Specials` folders and subfolders are created as needed.

-Custom destinations will be ignored, if the renaming format for a movie or TV show differs from the default preference or the content name starts with `@` character.
+Custom destinations will be ignored, if the renaming format for a movie or TV show differs from the default preference or the content name starts with `@` or `^` character.

 #### Movie extras